BenTheElder/old-site/blog/automata.md

 In the bottom left is a <a href="http://conwaylife.com/wiki/Pentadecathlon">pentadecathlon</a>.
 Across the top starting from the top left you can see the <a href="http://conwaylife.com/wiki/Gosper%27s_glider_gun">Gosper's Glider Gun</a>
  a particularly interesting pattern that generates <a href="http://conwaylife.com/wiki/Glider">gliders</a>, a small repetitve pattern that 'glides' accross the grid.

+NOTE: The colors in this demo are inverted from the standard style for asthetic purposes.
 </div>